Phone Number(▒▒▒) ▒▒▒- ▒▒ 52

 - Jack's Airbnb Symbol

-This listing is called the "fun North Shore" because this is a gentrified neighborhood with so much to do - read more below...and it is walking distance to downtown Pittsburgh just over the Allegheny River.
+This listing is called the "fun North Shore" because this is in a gentrified neighborhood with so much to do and is walking distance to downtown Pittsburgh just over the Allegheny River.

 The Allegheny Commons Park with Lake Elizabeth and the National Aviary is across the street near where Gus makes ice balls from his brightly painted cart.
 In this valley our Springs, Autumns and Winters are warmer and very beautiful.
 Allegheny West is a nice little neighborhood of tree-lined streets, restored historic homes, restaurants, parks and museums.